slimyjimmy/PerformanceTestAppNativeAndroid/README.md

 # PerformanceTestAppNativeAndroid
-Assessing the performance of a native Android app for my bachelor's thesis
+Assessing the performance of a native Android app for my bachelor's thesis using the following tests:
+    - Accelerometer API
+    - Geolocation API
+    - Contacts API
+    - Filesystem API